 Action types not listed in the Regulation or more complex energy saving projects might be also eligible provided that they are assessed by a certified energy auditor and reported according to the general methodology included in the Regulation.
+This reporting shall justify the assumed lifetime either by referring to similar action types already included in the Regulation or based on the literature.

-5.2.4.5 FIELD 4.e: Main eligibility criteria provided as a separate file
+5.2.4.5.FIELD 4.e: Main eligibility criteria provided as a separate file